 How to Combine Frequent Flier Miles

-Some travel reward credit cards let you turn your points into miles by transferring them into one or more major airlines' frequent flyer programs.
+Some travel reward credit card offers let you turn your points into miles by transferring them into one or more major airlines' frequent flyer programs.

 Remember, to take full advantage of your rewards programs, you must pay off the credit card balances associated with them monthly.